Mila-Rong/Mila-BlueStampProject/index.md

 # Final Milestone
 # Second Milestone
 # First Milestone
-My first mile stone is to complete the flex sensor connection, rogram the arduino with required code and make sure the flex sensor works.
+My first mile stone is to complete the flex sensor connection, program the arduino with required code and make sure the flex sensor works.
 My first step is to connect
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.